 Additionally, Christos served in global trade positions for a Fortune 25 computer technology company, as well as for a Fortune 500 telecommunications company .
 In those positions, he established corporate compliance programs for U.S., E.U. and Asian trade laws, as well as ITAR compliance programs, including MLA/TAA for offshore ITAR manufacturing, Foreign Military Sales, as well as instituting compliance operational manuals tailored to specific departmental requirements.
 He’s held primary roles in all M&A activities including the merger of Compaq Computers with HP, and others.
 The highlight of his career was when he had the honor of working as co-counsel with the late U.S. Ambassador Richard Williamson on a Sudanese Humanitarian case personally petitioning before the Dept. of State for deployment of humanitarian equipment and services to Sudan.

-In addition, Mr. Linardakis has held various positions for small-to-medium Export Trading Companies, both for domestic and foreign subsidiaries, with annual sales of $8 million to $65 million.
-He has provided key legal and business advice to clients in international market penetration, foreign investments, Customs and FAA audits, Export Administration regulations, International Traffic and Arms regulations, foreign military sales, and more.
-He assisted in researching and editing the current edition of International Trade Law, N.Y Practitioner’s Guide, (published by Matthew Bender, 1999).
+Mr. Linardakis has held various positions for small-to-medium Export Trading Companies, both for domestic and foreign subsidiaries, with annual sales of $8 million to $175 million.
+He has provided key legal and business advice to clients in international market penetration, foreign investments, Customs and FAA audits, Export Administration regulations, International Traffic and Arms Regulations, Significant Military Equipment, foreign military sales, and more.
+He assisted in researching and editing the International Trade Law, N.Y Practitioner’s Guide, (published by Matthew Bender, 1999).
 Mr. Linardakis is fluent in Greek and proficient in French, and has traveled extensively for international companies throughout the world.